Saluana/feastright-app/README.md

 A modern approach to building websites using Vue 3 + Shadcn UI in a BunJS environment.
 This starter kit provides a robust foundation for creating landing pages, multi-page applications, and reusable UI components with a utility-first CSS approach.

+## 📦 NEW!
+Section Collector

+This version adds an experimental feature to add sections to the builder.
+Click on the drop down menu in the top right corner.
+Click `Get UI Blocks` and add the blocks you like to the site-wide collection.
+Then click `Go to BuildY` to go into the builder and see the blocks ready to build pages.
+If you want to continue browsing the site without the collector functionality, just click: `Default State`.

 ## Page speed Google Lighthouse score 100%

 [Google Lighthouse score](https://pagespeed.web.dev/analysis/https-vue-uikit-shadcn-vercel-app/6a6ivry2d8?form_factor=desktop)